-- 4.8.
-In accordance with Sections 6(1), 6(1A) and 6(1B), the notice of reportable positions should be made within one business day (or in the case of holiday contacts, the next holiday contract trading day) following: - (1) the day on which the person first holds or controls the reportable positions; and - (2) each succeeding day on which the person continues to hold or control the reportable positions.
+4.8.
+In accordance with Sections 6(1)(a) and (b), the notice of reportable positions should be made within one reporting day following:

+- (1) the day on which the person first holds or controls the reportable positions; and - (2) each succeeding day on which the person continues to hold or control the reportable positions.